 Management monitors the business of Almonty as a single reporting segment whose operations relate to the exploration and mining of tungsten in Spain.
-All output is sold under a long-term supply agreement to an individual entity with global operations in the tungsten supply chain.
+The majority of output is sold under a fixed term off-take agreement to an individual entity with global operations in the tungsten supply chain.
 As Almonty operates as a single segment, the consolidated financial statements should be read as a whole for the results of this operating segment.

-5. Business Combinations - Acquisitions
+5. Business Combinations - Acquisitions Daytal Resources Spain SL